I wanted to write a post about my Great-Grandfather, Lewis Milton.

 Apart from produce and merchandise, these river craft also carried cash.
 Where banks did not exist, John Holt had strong rooms.
 Even after banks were established, many Nigerians preferred to deposit their cash with John Holt.”
 (Wikipedia)

 Lewis leaves annotated photographic evidence (below) of J. Holt & Co.
-Liverpool Ltd., with the location as Edea.
-The cut off building to the left of the picture is annotated R W K and matches the right hand building in pictures of R. & W. King to show their proximity.
+Liverpool Ltd., and their Edea trading post.
+The cut off building to the left of the picture is annotated R W K and matches the right hand building in pictures of R. & W. King and shows the proximity of the two British trading posts.
 The last image seems to be an earlier date than the other two pictures (as the building is missing a wing and walkway from the other pictures.

 These pictures show trade with indigenous people, and there was clearly a lot of cooperation between J .Holt & Co. and R. & W. King.